brexitcoin/BrexitCoin/README.md

 //end of guide

-you may copy this you your /usr/bin directory
+you may copy this qt file to your /usr/bin directory

 cp brexit-qt /usr/bin/